 The Master of Acupuncture program was originally developed to meet the needs of naturopathic students wanting to practice acupuncture from a classical perspective.
-It is a four-year program consisting of 2,808 hours and 184 credits.
-Its foundation is identical to that of the MSOM program without the herb courses; upperlevel courses focus in particular on the clinical application of acupuncture and moxibustion techniques.
-Three courses were developed specifically for this program- Acu-Moxa Therapeutics I and II, and Chinese Patent Medicines.
+It is a four-year program consisting of 2,820 hours and 186 credits.
+Its foundation is identical to that of the MSOM program with a greatly reduced herbal curriculum, Upper-level courses are fewer in number and focus in particular on the clinical application of acupuncture and moxibustion techniques.
+Three courses were developed specifically for this program-Acu-Moxa Therapeutics I and II, and Chinese Patent Medicines.